 The Darden Studio

-Incorporated in New York City, Darden Studio produces and publishes the typeface designs of Joshua Darden and his collaborators.
+Incorporated in New York State, Darden Studio produces and publishes the typeface designs of Joshua Darden and his collaborators.
 We pursue typography that is the result of earnest inquiry, appropriate for current editorial standards and technology, and rooted in the values and practices of five centuries of typefounding.

 How we approach our work

 In an increasingly global marketplace, a distinct typographic voice is more important than ever – using good typography that will withstand the whims of fashion and embody a clear, unique brand message far into the future.
 Our retail typefaces are tools to build the kind of brands we want to buy, websites we want to visit, magazines and newspapers we want to read, and advertising we want to see on the street: memorable, appealing, accessible, and typographically excellent.
 New projects in our office begin with a solid foundation: thorough evaluation of any current solution, market & competitor research, and plenty of listening.
 Our consulting services, always provided gratis on large projects, include research & analysis, troubleshooting, and frank advice.
 To begin a conversation, please get in touch with us and tell us what you’d like your type to say about you.

 Design is an extension of the human experience — typeface design acutely so, because it’s present in nearly every aspect of our daily communication.
 We approach typeface design as a middle place between technology, language and aesthetics, we pursue our work alongside other activities which expose us to more of the world: drawing, painting, metalworking, gardening, stonecutting, music-making, reading and writing are as important to our office culture as evaluating artwork and writing code.